25 Jul 2024 • Business

 Personal assets may be at risk in the event of legal claims or financial difficulties, depending on the type of partnership agreement (general partnership vs. limited liability partnership).

-3 Mistakes To Avoid When Making a Partnership Agreement
+3 Mistakes to Avoid When Making a Partnership Agreement

 The three most common mistakes the parties should avoid when creating a partnership agreement are as follows: